Skip to main content

 Starts withText prefixEmail starts with “john”

-Greater thanNumbers, datesAUM > 500000
+Greater thanNumbers, datesAUM greater than 500,000

-Less thanNumbers, datesAge < 65
+Less thanNumbers, datesAge less than 65

-Less or equalNumbers, datesPriority ≤ 2
+Less or equalNumbers, datesPriority at most 2

-Is emptyMissing valuesPhone is empty
+Is blankMissing valuesPhone is blank

-Is not emptyHas valueEmail is not empty
+Is not blankHas valueEmail is not blank

 Combining conditions